Privacy

 Rights in Relation to Automated Decision-Making and Profiling

-Swimming Matters does not undergo automated decision-making on your personal data.
+Swimming Matters does notcarry out automated decision-making on your personal data.

-You can read more about these rights at https://ico.org.uk/for-the-public/is-my-information-being-handled-correctly/.
+You can read more about your rights at ico.org.uk/for-the-public

 Further Information